bluedodecahedron/tsrapp/README.md

+# TSDR App

-Mobile App for detecting and classifying traffic signs as part of my Bachelor's thesis in Software and Information Engineering at TU Wien.
+Android App for detecting and classifying traffic signs as part of my Bachelor's thesis in Software and Information Engineering at TU Wien.

 ![](example.jpg)